-Texas Executor Fraud Lawsuits, Texas Administrator Fraud Lawsuits, & Texas Estate Fraud Lawsuits
+Texas Executor Fraud Lawsuits, Texas Administrator Fraud Lawsuits, and Texas Estate Fraud Lawsuits

 Administrators like Executors have a duty under Texas probate law to properly manage and distribute the assets of an estate.
 Administrators have to take an oath to fulfill Texas law in managing an estate.
 Failure to comply with Texas probate law and the mismanagement of an estate can result in a breach of fiduciary duty lawsuit against the administrator for failure to comply with the decedent's wishes.

 Administrators that commit fraud or negligently lose or destroy assets in an estate can be held responsible under Texas law for wrongful acts.
 If you are an heir or beneficiary of a estate that has been mismanaged, it is important to hire a Texas Negligent or Fraudulent Administrator Lawyer that can help rightful heirs and beneficiaries seek compensation for theft or negligence by an administrator.